Grow a Beautiful Basketful of

 3. Choose your shipping period from the list above.

-We ship nationwide via Post Office Priority Mail or EXPRESS MAIL.
+We ship nationwide via Post Office: Priority Mail or Priority Express.
+EXPRESS is guaranteed..
+Express parcels need to be signed for.

-Please try again, don't leave a message; we won't get it for at least 3 weeks.
+Please try again, don't leave a message; we get swamped with orders and won't get to voicemails for at least 3 weeks.

 (Cancellations are accepted within 48 hrs. from the date/time of your payment to receive a full refund or store credit.
 After 48 hours we issue a full refund for your shipping cost less 50% restocking fee for plants and packaging.)